 May we examine our own actions, attitudes, moods, and motives, lest we fall into Christian carnality and unloving responses to others.
 May the Word of Christ dwell in us richly so that we only say and do those things that are honouring in His sight so that others will be blessed, we will mature in the faith, and God will be glorified.

 Heavenly Father, thank You for Your Word of truth and the many things I can learn from questioning my own actions, attitudes, moods, and motives.
-Thank You for this passage in first John that has caused me to reflect on the way that I treat my brothers and sisters in Christ, and may I grow more like Jesus, day by day.
-Thank You for all Your goodness in providing all I need for life and godliness, but keep me from holding on too tightly to my possessions.
-Help me to be wise and prudent in the way I use my resources and generous towards others when I see a need.
-Search my inner thoughts, I pray, and if there is anything in me that causes you pain, I pray that You would bring it to my attention and help me grow in wisdom and love.
-This I ask in Jesus' name, AMEN.
+Thank You for this passage in first John that has caused me to reflect on the way that I treat my brothers and sisters in Christ.
+Help me to be wise and prudent in the way I use my resources and generous toward others when I see a need.
+May I always show the love of God to those in need, to Your glory.
+In Jesus' name, AMEN.